pytorch/TensorRT/core/partitioning/README.md

 - `Conversion`.
 Every TensorRT segments will be converted to TensorRT engine.
 This part is done in compiler.cpp, but it's still a phase in our partitioning process.
 - `Stitching`.
 Stitch all TensorRT engines with PyTorch nodes altogether.

+Test cases for each of these components could be found [here](https://github.com/NVIDIA/TRTorch/tree/master/tests/core/partitioning).

 Here is the brief description of functionalities of each file:
 - `PartitionInfo.h/cpp`: The automatic fallback APIs that is used for partitioning.